 Together with the WZB Berlin Social Science Center, the Bertelsmann Stiftung is putting Germany’s democracy to the test.
-Plans call for creating the first-ever Demokratiemonitor for Germany in order to systematically identify the aspects most urgently in need of adjustment and reform.
-The aim of the Demokratiemonitor is to compile a profile of the strengths and weaknesses of Germany’s democracy.
-Therefore the monitor will systematically examine all relevant segments, institutions and spheres of activity of our democracy – such as the government, parliament, parties, the media and civil society organizations –measuring their quality and identifying aspects that need to be adapted.
+Plans call for creating the first-ever continuous monitoring of democracy in order to systematically identify the aspects most urgently in need of adjustment and reform.
+The aim is to compile a profile of the strengths and weaknesses of Germany’s democracy.
+Therefore, the Demokratiemonitor will systematically examine all relevant segments, institutions and spheres of activity of our democracy – such as the government, parliament, parties, the media and civil society organizations –measuring their quality and identifying aspects that need to be adapted.

-For the analysis of strengths and weaknesses, a panel made up of both citizens and experts will be convened to establish a new empirical foundation.
-The degree of legitimacy that citizens attribute to the democracy, which is the defining indicator of its quality, along with results of expert assessments and the findings of a comprehensive quantitative indicator analysis, will flow into the overall assessment of the quality of Germany’s democracy.
-The initial publication of the Demokratiemonitor is planned for the spring of 2018.
+For the analysis of strengths and weaknesses, a panel made up of citizens will be convened to establish a new empirical foundation.
+The degree of legitimacy that citizens attribute to the democracy, which is the defining indicator of its quality, along with the findings of a comprehensive quantitative indicator analysis, will flow into the overall assessment of the quality of Germany’s democracy.
+The project is currently being continued as "Monitoring Democracy".

 Information and publications on our topics Modernizing the vote, Divided Democracy and Diverse Democracy are available here:

 Modernizing the vote: Ways to Raise Voter Turnout